SNodeC/snode.c/README.md

 Deploying SNode.C on an OpenWRT router involves a view tasks:

-1. Choose and download a OpenWRT-SDK
+1. Choose and download an OpenWRT-SDK
-2. Patch the SDK to integrate the SNode.C feeds
+2. Patch the SDK to integrate the SNode.C feed
 3. Install the SNode.C package and its dependencies
 4. Configure the SDK
 5. Cross compile SNode.C